18 Sights in Przemyśl, Poland (with Map and Images)

 The Cathedral of Przemyśl, officially the Cathedral Basilica of the Assumption of the Blessed Virgin Mary and St. John the Baptist in Przemyśl, is a Latin Catholic cathedral in Przemyśl, Poland.
 It is the main church of the Archdiocese of Przemyśl, located at the Cathedral Square in the Old Town.

-The Church of Our Lady of the Scapular in Przemysl is a church and convent of the Discalced Carmelite Sisters, located in Przemyśl, Subcarpathian Voivodeship, Poland.
-The monastery complex is located on the slope of the Tatar Hill and is the highest located sacral building in the city.
+The Church of Our Lady of the Scapular in Przemyśl - the church and monastery of the Carmelite Sisters, located in Przemyśl, in the Podkarpackie Voivodeship.
+The monastery complex is located on the slope of the Tatar Hill and is the highest sacred object in the city.

 Wikipedia: Kościół Matki Bożej Szkaplerznej w Przemyślu (PL)